DRA-chaos/Quantum-Club-Starter-Kit/Quantum Games/Quantum explorers.md

 [Quantum Explorers](http://qisk.it/quantum-explorers) is a self-paced educational program conducted as a Qiskit community event that uses gamification to drive learning paths.
 The two pillars of the program are self-paced learning and community, wrapped up in a narrative theme of space exploration.
 Read more about Gamified learning and its benefits in this [blog](https://medium.com/qiskit/quantum-explorers-a-game-based-approach-to-quantum-education-9b84d0a0ba46) by Dr Radha Pyari Sandhir, the India Community Lead at IBM Quantum!

+In addition to the above blog, you can also check out [Quantum Kittens](https://quantum-kittens.github.io/) themed on learninig Quantum Computing through stories about cats run by Dr Radha as well!
+Dr Radha's team believes in the ingenious concept of gamified learning and is very alacritous in delivering it to the masses.
+If you wanna check out some scientific literature and studies about the impacts of gamified learning , you can check out the section below.

 # Articles and Papers on the Effects of Gamified Learning

 Here are some articles and papers that discuss the effects of gamified learning: